 Ed.D.
 Boston University

-Walter Pavasaris directs the Gordon College Symphony Orchestra (GSO) and teaches string methods.
+Walter Pavasaris teaches string methods at Gordon College.
 A former double bassist in the West Point Band, he began his public school teaching career in the Marshfield (Massachusetts) Public Schools.
 He became the director of orchestras and string teacher for the Belmont (Massachusetts) Public Schools in 1977.
 From 1990 to 2009, Dr. Pavasaris was coordinator of fine and performing arts for the Lexington (Massachusetts) Public Schools.
 His primary responsibilities in that position included advocating for the arts and creating and implementing curricula in the areas of music, visual arts and drama.
 He supervised and evaluated a highly diverse fine and performing arts faculty.
 Under his leadership, the arts maintained an integral place within each student’s basic education.

 For more than three decades, Dr. Pavasaris has positively impacted many music educators while serving as a faculty member at The Boston Conservatory, New England Conservatory (NEC), Boston University and Gordon College.
 He continues to be an active adjudicator, clinician and guest conductor throughout New England.
 As a conductor, he has led numerous festival orchestras throughout Massachusetts, New Hampshire, Connecticut and Rhode Island.